emqx/emqx-docs/en_US/deploy/cluster/mria-introduction.md

 To enable the Core + Replicant mode, it is necessary to designate certain nodes as replicant nodes.
 This is achieved by setting `node.role` parameter to `replicant`.
 Additionally, you need to enable an automatic cluster discovery strategy (`cluster.discovery_strategy`).

 ::: tip

+Only the EMQX Enterprise supports the Core + Replicant mode.
+The EMQX Open Source only supports the Core node clustering.

+::: tip
 Replicant nodes cannot use `manual` discovery strategy to discover core nodes.
 :::